Loscutik/kood-make-your-game-different-maps/README.md

 As the task included also to implement lives system, the game starts with 3 lives.
 If no line is completed in 25 seconds, players loses one heart.
 Losing all hearts ends the game.
+Before the game starts you will be prompted to choose the difficulty level of the game, which determines how full the game board is with some pre-arranged tiles:
+- Classic Tetris, no pre-set tiles
+- Easy gameboard
+- Medium gameboard
+- Hard gameboard
+- Extreme gameboard.

 # Scoring